YixiaoLiu2002/places_client/README.md

 - Display all Health Outcomes and Health Risk Behaviors measures.
 - Retrieve county-level places data of a certain release.
 - Filter data by measures or categories.
+- Create a pivot table of places measures.
 - calculate the correlation between measures.

 ## Contributing